gummikana/NoMoreMeat/rules.md

 Taking a turn
 -------------

-On your turn you have to do the following in order:
+On your turn, do the following in order:

 1. Take karma points equal to the number of _unique_ lifestyle choices you have  -OR- draw an additional lifestyle choice card.